 The evening concluded with dinner, dancing, and the announcement of the big raffle winner.
 Reverend David Hinkelman won the all-inclusive Alaskan Cruise trip for two.

 The community is invited to a Lunch and Learn workshop entitled “Living with the Fear of Recurrence,” from 12 - 1 p.m. on Friday, June 26, at Pardee Hospital, located at 800 North Justice Street in Hendersonville.
 This workshop will discuss coping methods to deal with common fears associated with the return of cancer after treatment.

 Presenter, Lyn Filip, RN, BSN, OCN,obtained her under-graduate degree in nursing from the University of Virginia.
 She has worked in Gynecologic Oncology for over 25 years at Stanford, Duke and now at UNC as a Clinical Instructor in the Department of Obstetrics and Gynecology.
 Filip is a member of the Society of Gynecologic Oncology and served as the first Nurse appointed to their 2012 Program Committee.

 This free community event will be located in the Video Conference Room on the ground floor of Pardee Hospital.
 Directional signs will be posted at the main entrance as well as the parking garage.
 A complimentary light lunch will be provided.

-For more information, contact (828) 696-1341.
-Seating is limited and registration is requested by 4:30 p.m. on Feb 18.
+For more information or to register, please call (828) 696-1341.
+Seating is limited and registration is requested by 4:30 p.m. on June 23.